 Reclaiming the Past / Imagining a Future: Revisionary Postmodernism

 Like other postmodern traditions, revisionary postmodernism overcomes or transcends features of modernism.
 But revisionary postmodernism also criticizes other postmodern traditions.
-The remainder of this essay sketches out some features of revisionary postmodernism.
+The remainder of this essay sketches out features of revisionary postmodernism.

 Constructing a New Worldview —